Chagasia

 Chagasia is one of the three mosquito genera in the subfamily Anophelinae.
-The other two genera are Anopheles Meigen (nearly worldwide distribution) and Bironella Theobald (Australia only).
-The subfamily consists of five species in the Neotropical region.
+The other two genera are Anopheles (nearly worldwide distribution) and Bironella (Australia only).
+The genus consists of five species in the Neotropical region.
 These include C. ablusa Harbach, C. bathana Dyar, C. bonneae Root, C. fajardi Lutz and C. rozeboomi Causey, Deane & Deane.

 Bironella appears to be the sister taxon to Anopheles, with Chagasia forming the outgroup in this subfamily.

 The species Chagasia bathana has 8 chromosomes and males are heterogametic with one long X chromosome and one short Y chromosome.